 How Much Does a Dental Implant Cost?

 Implants are not inexpensive.
 In fact as for the cost of dental implants, they are probably the most expensive dentistry repair that we can provide in your mouth.
 However if you think about losing a finger or an ear, how much would you pay to replace it and have it be extremely close the original, if not better?
 Implants allow us to replace your missing tooth or missing teeth and they will chew like a real tooth, look like a real tooth and are stronger in many ways than real teeth!
 Additionally they can last the rest of your life!
 That is a long term success!
 Compared to other tooth replacement options implants are no contest.
 A natural tooth is a body part that should be replaced if lost.
 Implanted teeth do cost a few thousand dollars each ranging from $3000 – $5000 a tooth depending on the type of tooth and the quality and quantity of bone present.
 The better news is for people missing many natural teeth.
 Implants are so strong that they can support up to 3 teeth per implant but only if connected to other implants.
 For example if you are missing all of your teeth we can support 12 teeth on just 4 implants, much like a chair has 4 legs.
+This is called the All on 4 technique.
 Modern dental engineering!

 Insurance Covers Dental Implants